DhruvPatel284/Readme/README.md

-# Medium Clone Blogging Website
+# Readme Blogging Website

-Welcome to the Medium Clone Blogging Website!
-This project is a clone of Medium, designed to provide a platform for users to share and discover articles.
+Welcome to Readme!
+This project is a blogging platform designed to provide a space for users to share and discover articles, similar to Medium.
 The project is built with modern technologies and is deployed on various cloud services.

 ## Features